The Beast Reawakens

 The Beast Reawakens (later prints carried the subtitle Fascism's Resurgence from Hitler's Spymasters to Today's Neo-Nazi Groups and Right-Wing Extremists) is a 1997 book by investigative journalist Martin A. Lee documenting the transition of classical fascism to modern day neo-fascism.

 Contents

 The book opens with a quotation from T. E. Lawrence's Seven Pillars of Wisdom (1922), a favorite of Hitler's favorite commando, SS-Standartenführer Otto Skorzeny.
 A large portion of the book focuses around Skorzeny, and Lee traces several "personalities" as throughlines in fascism's ideological development.

 The author discusses old-guard fascists' strategy for survival and the revival of fascism since 1944.
 Special attention is given to ODESSA actions during the Cold War, international fascist networks, and political inroads to the right-wing mainstream.

 Background and publication history

 Martin A. Lee is an American investigative journalist.
 The Beast Reawakens was published by Little, Brown and Company in 1997.
-Routledge published a revised paperback in 2000.
+Routledge published a revised paperback edition in 2000.